This assumes you have already done the following:

 chown john.doe /opt/IBM/WebSphere/Plugins/config/was.software.eng.us chmod u+rwx /opt/IBM/WebSphere/Plugins/config/was.software.eng.us

-Ensure your IHS web server httpd.conf file has the following at the very bottom of the file.
+Ensure your IHS web server httpd.conf file has the following directives.

 You should now be able to start the web server using the web console.